davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 		]

-#Next we model our agents.
+Next we model our agents.
 Our agents exist in a 2D space and have a strategy, a score, and a last_action to keep track of behavior and performance.
 For now, we will randomly assign them their strategy and geographic location.

 		class Agent
-			constructor: (@space) ->
+			constructor: (@space, @strategy) ->
-				@strategy = strategies[Math.floor Math.random() * 8]
+				@strategy = strategies[Math.floor Math.random() * 8] if @strategies?
 				@x = Math.floor Math.random() * @space.width
 				@y = Math.floor Math.random() * @space.height
 				@step = 15